pachyderm/pachyderm/doc/docs/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 ```

 This command generates a transaction object in the cluster and saves
 its ID in the local Pachyderm configuration file.
-By default, this file
+By default this file
 is stored at `~/.pachyderm/config.json`.

 **Example:**